CoverIQ/Figma-UI-Test-Planner/CoverIQ-BE/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the backend directory with your API keys:
+3. Create a `.env` file in the CoverIQ-BE directory with your API keys:
 ```
 FIGMA_ACCESS_TOKEN=your_figma_token_here
 GEMINI_API_KEY=your_gemini_api_key_here